Traveler's Guide (no air travel)

 One week before your trip, we will provide you with the complete coordinates of the departure site, the parking areas and the meeting time.
 You will be able to leave your vehicle at a place provided for this purpose at the departure site.
 However, Vélo Québec Voyages declines all responsibility in case of theft or vandalism.

-On the days of your stay when you have to go to the next stopover city, your luggage must be dropped off at the hotel reception before 10:00 am.
+On the days of your stay when you have to go to the next stopover town, your luggage must be dropped off at the hotel reception by 8:30 am.

 Typical day of a Self-guided trip